tensorflow/profiler/README.md

 # TensorFlow Profiler
-The TensorFlow Profiler includes a suite of tools.
+The profiler includes a suite of tools.
 These tools help you understand, debug and optimize TensorFlow programs to run on CPUs, GPUs and TPUs.

 ## Prerequisites
 * TensorFlow >= 2.2.0